 Preemption is the process where a higher level of government revokes the regulatory ability of a lower level of government.
 While such an action may seem prohibitive to local lawmakers, firearm and ammunition preemption prevents the creation of a confusing patchwork of local laws and ensures that all firearms owners within a state are subject to the same laws, or lack thereof.

 Historically, firearms preemption has faced opposition in large metropolitan areas.
-Local officials cite the differences between rural and urban areas as the reason for needing to repeal firearms preemption, but this “repeal and replace” process only serves to limit the powers of the Second Amendment and create disparity within a state with regards to what types of laws residents must adhere to.
+Local officials cite the differences between rural and urban areas as the reason for needing to repeal firearms preemption, but this “repeal and replace” process only serves to limit the powers of the Second Amendment and create disparity within a state with regards to the types of laws to which residents must adhere.
 This is perhaps the most important principle of preemption – the equal distribution of the law.
 Keeping firearm and ammunition regulations at the state level prevents discrepancies from locality to locality.
 This ensures that all gun owners in a particular state have equal rights, regardless of location.
-Firearms preemption not only provides equal treatment for gun owners throughout the state, but also eliminates the risk of committing a crime by crossing a county or town line.
-In states without firearms preemption statutes, individuals must understand the intricacies of firearm laws in each jurisdiction; failing to do so could lead to otherwise responsible and law-abiding gun owners accidently violating local ordinances.
-For example, Illinois, Indiana, Kansas, and Ohio all have local ordinances that restrict magazine capacity differently than the state statutes.
+Firearms preemption not only provides equal treatment for gun owners throughout the state, but also eliminates the risk of committing a crime by crossing a county or municipal boundary.
+In states without firearms preemption statutes, individuals must understand the intricacies of firearm laws in each jurisdiction, and failing to do so could lead to otherwise responsible and law-abiding gun owners accidentally violating local ordinances.
+For example, Illinois, Indiana, and Ohio all have local ordinances that restrict magazine capacity differently than the state statutes.
 Firearms preemption is essential to creating uniformity in the law in order to protect gun owners from unknowingly taking on legal risk.